mohiuddinopu/aws_api_ansible/README.md

 		a.
 To access the ec2 instance http://aws.amazon.com/
 		b.
 Navigate to EC2 > EC2 Dashboard > Running Instances
 		c.
 Select WordPress instance, and click the Actions button.
 In the drop down menu, select Instance Setting, and choose Get System Log
 		d.
-In the system log window, scroll through to the bottom to find the password that's surrounded by hash marks
+In the system log window, scroll through to the bottom to find the password that's surrounded by hash marks, as shown below

 <img width="832" alt="wordpress_admin_password" src="https://cloud.githubusercontent.com/assets/14286463/24945912/18c8b096-1f2f-11e7-851e-b11fed5ff1cd.png">